yt-project/yt/doc/source/examining/loading_data.rst

 YTHaloCatalog
 ^^^^^^^^^^^^^

+These are catalogs produced by the analysis discussed in :ref:`halo-analysis`.
 In the case where multiple files were produced, one need only provide the path to a single one of them.
 The field type for all fields is "halos".
 The fields available here are similar to other catalogs.
 Any addition